-KCC provide multiple modalities for learning including fully online courses, hybrid courses (part online/part in classroom), and Web-enhanced traditional courses (typical face-to-face courses with online information).
+KCC provides multiple modalities for learning including fully online courses, hybrid courses (part online/part in classroom), and Web-enhanced traditional courses (typical face-to-face courses with online information).

 All credit courses follow the semester schedule, utilize schedules, require participation and follow the same rigorous guidelines as our face-to-face courses.